atos-ari-aeon/fiware-cloud-messaging-api/public/doc/html/_sources/apidoc/users/userdoc.txt

     }

    :statuscode 200: no error
-   :statuscode 205: Unathorized
-   :statuscode 500: unknown error (contact for support)
+   :statuscode 400: error
+   :statuscode 401: Not authenticated
+   :statuscode 404: user not exist

 .. _userdoc-list: